 Yes.
 We prefer a minimum of two years of regular formal mindfulness practice for entrance into the training program.
 If you don't yet have a mindfulness practice and would like to develop one, go here to learn about our MBSR courses for individuals.

 Do I need a graduate degree to take this program?

 The graduate degree requirement is one avenue of assessing a potential MBSR teacher's level of critical thinking, writing, and speaking skills, a dedication to an area of study, research or professional development separate from mindfulness or meditation experience.

 Often, the learning experiences that reflect these capacities occur outside more formal, academic venues.
-For example: Certificates in coaching, education, or writing; higher level yoga teacher trainings, massage therapy or bodywork trainings; or other non-academic but rigorous public learning experiences (i.e., not individually directed) may be equivalent to this requirement.
+For example: Certificates in coaching, education, or writing; higher level yoga teacher trainings, massage therapy or bodywork trainings; or other non-academic but rigorous formal learning experiences (i.e., not individually or independently directed) may be equivalent to this requirement.

-You are welcome to list your trainings to see if they would fulfill this equivalency prior to your anticipated training.
-In addition, there will be a brief written document required with the submission of materials for Teacher Certification in MBSR to demonstrate your ability to write and articulate your learning from these pathways.
+You are welcome to list your trainings to see if they would fulfill this equivalency, prior to your anticipated training.
+In addition, there is a written document required with the application to MBSR Foundations with the submission of materials for Teacher Certification in MBSR to demonstrate your ability to write and articulate your learning from these pathways.

 If I began my MBSR teacher training elsewhere, may I continue to complete my training through the Mindfulness Center at Brown?